Our Courses

 An increasingly popular area of study, Hughes offers its PBS readers a network of students, Fellows, senior members and affiliates with interest and expertise across the range of subjects covered in this Tripos, providing a stimulating and supportive learning environment.

-The Director of Sudies for Psychological and Behavioural Sciences is Dr ivia Tomova.
+The Director of Studies for Psychological and Behavioural Sciences is Dr Aude Rauscent.

-Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.
-No specific subjects are required.
+Typical minimum offers are A*A*A at A level or IB with 40-42 points and 776 at Higher Level.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.